Anat Hoffman: Activism

 Returning to Israel, she became an activist for religious pluralism, becoming involved in the founding of Kol HaNeshama, a Reform or progressive synagogue in Jerusalem.
 She served on the Jerusalem City Council from 1988 to 2002, representing the Civil Rights and Peace Movement.

-In the late 1980s she led consumer rights' campaign against Bezeq, the Israeli telecommunications monopoly over its refusal to offer its customers itemized bills.
+In the late 1980s she led a consumer-rights campaign against Bezeq, the Israeli telecommunications monopoly, over its refusal to offer its customers itemized bills.
 Hoffman complained, on behalf of consumers, that they were paying for items they had not used.
 In the end, she prevailed and Bezeq issued itemized bills to customers.

 Anat Hoffman is chair of the Domari Society of Gypsies in Jerusalem.
 Additionally, prior to the 1993 Oslo Accords, Hoffman was the chairwoman of Women in Black, an international women's anti-war movement with an estimated 10,000 activists around the world.
 The first group was formed by Israeli women in Jerusalem in 1988, following the outbreak of the First intifada.

 She was a member of the group that started Women of the Wall in December 1988.
 Women of the Wall is a group of women from around the world who are working to secure the right to pray in their fashion at the Western Wall, wearing prayer shawls and other religiously significant garments, singing and reading from the Torah collectively.
 When Israel's Supreme Court ruled in favor of Women of the Wall, Orthodox leaders and rabbis protested the decision.
 Arrested multiple times for wearing a prayer shawl at the Wall, Hoffman was defended by the Anti-Defamation League, which issued a statement saying that reports of her treatment, at the hands of Israeli police, were especially disturbing.

-Since 2002 Hoffman has served as Executive Director of the Israel Religious Action Center, which was founded in 1987 as the public and legal advocacy arm of the movement for Progressive Judaism in Israel.
+From 2002 to 2022, Hoffman served as executive director of the Israel Religious Action Center, which was founded in 1987 as the public and legal advocacy arm of the movement for Progressive Judaism in Israel.
 It is dedicated to promoting equality, justice, religious freedom.

 After certain incidents involving female passengers being asked to move seats on flights so Orthodox Jewish men need not sit next to them, Hoffman initiated a campaign encouraging women not to give up their seats for religious sensibilities.
 She believes airlines are required to comply with non-discrimination laws.
-Hoffman also opposes State financed religious councils.
+Hoffman also opposes state-financed religious councils.

+Awards

+In December 2024, Anat Hoffman was included on the BBC's 100 Women list.